-In the past decade vegetarian restaurants have been popping up all over Prague and at least twenty nine of them are vegan.
-Nearly every day I find a new one.
-No matter where I am in this magnificent city I never have to go far to fill my belly.
+In the past decade vegetarian restaurants have been popping up all over Prague and a whopping 38 of them are vegan!
+Nearly every month it seems like a new one crops up.

-Apparently the growth is organic.
+Apparently growth of the vegan scene in Prague is organic.
 According to one vegan restaurant owner, Czechs have started to change their thinking and are very curious.
 They are happy to try vegan food even if traditional thinking is,”if you don’t have meat in your food then you don’t have food.”

 Moment Vegan Bistro and Cafe has a daily lunch menu, burgers, falafel, breakfast, and wraps.
 They also have amazing, foodgasm-worthy desserts, and coffee, tea, beer, and wine.
 The setting is relaxed, cozy, animal-friendly, and a great place for people watching or reading a book.

 What to Try: The Vegan Scrambled Eggs, the cheesy Bagel Seitan, Chai Latte, and obviously any of the unbelievable desserts.

 Incruenti is my new favorite vegan restaurant in Prague!

 Opened in 2016, Incruenti serves up delicious Mediterranean cuisine.
 Although every dish I’ve had there is fantastic, as you can see their homemade pasta steals the show.

 What to Try: For one of the best deals in Prague go at lunch for a two course menu under $6.00.
 I’ve also heard the burger is fantastic but I haven’t had it yet.